-Benefits are available for Emergency Services received in the emergency room of a Hospital.
+Benefits are available for Emergency Services received in the emergency room of a Hospital or other emergency room licensed under state law.
 The Emergency Benefit also includes Hospital admission when inpatient treatment of your Emergency Medical Condition is Medically Necessary.
 You can access Emergency Services for an Emergency Medical Condition at any Hospital, even if it is a Non-Participating Hospital.